tighebi/snake_game/LEADERBOARD_SETUP.md

 ### Scores not appearing in leaderboard

 - Refresh the leaderboard tab
-- Check that scores are being inserted into the database (go to Supabase > Table Editor > snake_leaderboard)
+- Check that scores are being inserted into the database (go to Supabase > Table Editor > arcade_leaderboard)
-- Verify that the game_mode matches when fetching (classic vs powerup)
+- Verify that the game_mode matches when fetching (classic, powerup, breakout, flappy, or 2048)
+- The leaderboard only displays the top 3 scores per game mode

 ## Security Notes